 Our view is radically different.
 We believe in ethical production, superior quality, affordable pricing, and easy delivery to your doorstep.
 Whether in New York, Los Angeles, or Boise, we can deliver the world's best caviar at a fair price to your table.

 Before Imperia, most people had only seen caviar in Hollywood photos or films.
-As famous as it is, most people have never tasted caviar.
+As famous as it is, most people have never tasted caviar due to the price being so high.
 Caviar's rarity has had a meaningful impact on price and production.
 In contrast, we are all about meticulous, sustainable production and fair-pricing caviar.

 Imperia Caviar is undoubtedly for special occasions.
 However, we have intentionally priced our superior caviar collections to allow everyday celebrations.
 Let's explore the cost of caviar and what makes this delicacy so expensive.

 When you buy caviar from a reputable source, you ensure receipt of the real deal at the best price.
-You should expect to pay around $40 per ounce for Royal Ossetra or our Kaluga Hybrid Reserve.
+The price of caviar is usually around $40 per ounce.
+This is for Royal Ossetra or our Kaluga Hybrid Reserve.
 That compares very favorably to others who can charge 10 times as much!
 Caviar prices fluctuate, so it is best to check our shop directly.

 Less-expensive caviar does not mean poorer quality caviar, nor does higher cost mean better caviar per gram.
 Imperia fish are raised in efficient conditions and enjoy the highest quality of life.
 This shows up in the quality and taste of our product well as our accessible pricing.